m20191201/ManjaroProAudio/README.md

 11) Wine-staging or Wine-tkg

-    Install wine-staging v6.14:
+    Install wine-staging:

     ```shell
     yay -S downgrade
     sudo DOWNGRADE_FROM_ALA=1 downgrade wine-staging
     ```
-    note that v6.14 is the last known working version of wine-staging that doesn't break yabridge so choose 6.14 from the resulting list and accept addition to IgnorePkg to avoid accidental upgrading.
+    note that as of writing this, v6.14 is the last known working version of wine-staging that doesn't break yabridge so choose 6.14 from the resulting list and accept addition to IgnorePkg to avoid accidental upgrading.
+Check https://github.com/robbert-vdh/yabridge#tested-with for up-to-date info.

     OR...for the more adventurous: